 - How did the sitter relate to your child?

-- Was the sitter responsible, reliable, and punctual?
+- Were they responsible, reliable, and punctual?

 - Did the sitter follow house rules?